BrendelGroup/SRAssembler/README.md

 ## Installation

 Detailed instructions for installation from source are available in the [INSTALL](./INSTALL.md) document.
-You can also download and use our [Singularity image] directly.
+You can also download and use our [Singularity image](https://singularity-hub.org/collections/1653) directly.

 ## Running SRAssembler

 SRAssembler is run at the command line with `path/to/SRAssembler [options]`.
 It can also take advantage of multiple processors on machines with OpenMPI by using `mpirun -np $number_of_processors path/to/SRAssembler_MPI [options]`.

-If you are using the Singularity image instead of compiling the SRAssembler binaries, you can run the SRAssembler program with `singularity run path/to/SRAssembler.img [options]`.
-To use the Singularity image with OpenMPI, run `mpirun -np $number_of_processors singularity run --app mpi path/to/SRAssembler.img [options]`.
+If you are using the Singularity image instead of compiling the SRAssembler binaries, you can run the SRAssembler program with `singularity run --cleanenv --bind $(pwd) path/to/SRAssembler.simg [options]`.
+To use the Singularity image with multiple processors, run `singularity exec --cleanenv --bind $(pwd) path/to/SRAssembler.simg mpirun -np $number_of_processors SRAssembler_MPI [options]`.

 ### Command-line options